Walter Shillington is an avid collector of mechanical timepieces. While he focuses mainly on watches, Walter also

 For years, I’ve been cutting my lawn with a Fiskars reel mower.
 It’s a great unit, but once you turn sixty, the Fiskar’s rustic charm is overridden by the hard work required to push it through the grass.
 I decided to upgrade to a power mower and, since I’m hopeless when it comes to gas engines, I concentrated on procuring a battery-powered unit.

 I examined four different mowers.
 The first was manufactured by Snow Joe.
 It looked great and was priced well, but this particular model came without batteries or a charger.
 I laughed and moved on.

 My second candidate was Worx.
 This company does manufacture lawn mowers equipped with lithium power supplies, but at the time I could only find units fitted with lead-acid batteries.
 These batteries are quite good but very heavy.
 Charging time is lengthy and the lifetime of a lead-acid battery is shorter than that of its lithium-powered equivalent.

 I checked out several cordless models offered by Stihl.
 Like Fiskar, Stihl stands for quality.
 I really loved their RMA 510 but, even though it was on sale, this lawnmower was priced well out of my range.
 The last mower of my list was the CM2043C, manufactured by Black & Decker.
 The price was right and user reviews were favorable.
 I decided to purchase this unit.

 At $290.00, Amazon offered the best deal.
 Sadly, my hometown has been recently added to their remote location list.
 As a result, any item sold by and shipped for free from Amazon cannot be delivered to my address.
 While I understand Amazon’s need to avoid losing money, I am bitter about this.

 I purchased the lawnmower locally.
-The the price was slightly higher but Home Hardware volunteered to assemble the unit and deliver it to my door.
+The price was slightly higher, but Home Hardware volunteered to assemble the unit and deliver it to my door.